kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

 ## Summary

-In this lab, you have ingested the data to a Storage account, set up Synapse Workspace and produced Query Results in Our SQL Table.
+In this lab, you have ingested the data into a Storage account, set up Synapse Workspace and produced Query Results in our SQL Table.

 ### You have successfully completed the lab.
-Click on **Next >>** to procced with next exercise.
+Click on **Next >>** to proceed with the next exercise.